Thracian religion: The Thracian Horseman

 By the Roman period, two types of monuments to the Thracian Horseman could be distinguished: votive ones and funerary ones.
 Of the 300 known monuments to the Thracian Horseman, most of them date from the Roman period.

 Kotytto

 According to Aeschylus, the Thracian goddess Kotyttō (Κοτυττώ) was worshipped by the Edonians.

+In Aeschylus's drama, Ēdōnoi, the goddess Kottyto appears on stage anthropomorphically as a loose harp-player worshipped by effeminate men.

 The Thracian "Hera"

 According to Polyaenus, the king Cosingas of the Cebrenii and Sycaeboae was a priest of a goddess whom he identified with the Greek goddess Hera.
 When his people refused to obey him, Cosingas assembled a large number of ladders to ascend to Heaven to complain about them to the goddess.